NZMSA/2016-Module-2/5. Typescript/readme.md

 # 1. 5.
-TypeScript [WIP]
+TypeScript
 ## Introduction
 Uptil now you have been developing in JavaScript to get an understanding on web development.
 We want to introduce you guys to TypeScript.
 We believe it would help with a lot of common errors that can arise from developing in JavaScript.
 Those familiar with typed languages like Java, C# will have your classes back.

 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 (Superset means it behaves just like JavaScript but with extra stuff) TypeScript follows similar syntax to JavaScript with the introduction of static checking and code refactoring.
-You basically write in TypeScript but whats actually being run in is the generated JavaScript.
+You basically write in TypeScript but what’s actually being run in is the generated JavaScript.
 This JavaScript can then still be run on any browser.

 Another superset that exist is [CoffeeScript](http://coffeescript.org/)